eXept Software AG Logo

 Most of the device dependent coding was to support limited graphics devices (non truecolor, eg. palette)

-in a transparent way.
-This was required at that time (late 80's, early 90's),
+This was required at that time (late 80's, early 90's), but is now almost obsolete,

-but is now almost obsolete, as these days, virtually any graphic systems supports true colors.
+as these days, virtually any graphic system supports true colors (8+8+8 bits).

 It is arguably, if that stuff should remain here, or if we should simply give up support

-for old VGA-like displays
+for old VGA-like displays.

-(actually, there are still such limited displays around, for example in the embedded area.
+actually, there are still such limited displays around,

 So we will leave that support in for another few years ;-) ).